-All UDN participants or legal guardians are offered the opportunity to participate as a PEER core or ancillary member through the post-visit follow-up surveys.
-Core membership is determined through an application process.
-Individuals interested in only ancillary membership are connected directly with current UDN PEER members to discuss.
-The application form is sent to all individuals interested in applying to be a core member.
+All UDN participants or legal guardians are offered the opportunity to participate in the PEER following the follow-up surveys.
+The application form is sent to all individuals interested in participating.
 Applications received are sent to the coordinators of clinical site who know the participant or legal guardian for review.
-Based on the coordinator review, a small group of individuals initially are selected by the CC and the CC drafts a proposed core member list.
+Based on the coordinator review, a small group of individuals are selected by the DMCC and the DMCC drafts a proposed member list.
 The proposed member list is then submitted to the UDN Executive Committee and ratified by the UDN Steering Committee.

-Additionally, there are three ex-officio UDN PEER members: a CC representative and two Steering Committee member representatives.
+Additionally, there are three ex-officio members: a DMCC representative, a Site Operations Working Group representative, and a Genetic Counseling and Testing Working Group representative.

 Terms are one year in duration and renewable.
-Members can renew for a second term.
+Members can reapply for a second term.